The 2023-2024 Cybersecurity Public Service Scholarship Program application is OPEN.

 View a list of all eligible programs for consideration for this scholarship.
 Students not enrolled in one of the approved programs are ineligible for the Cybersecurity Public Service Scholarship program.

 The award amount of the Cybersecurity Public Service Scholarship award shall be in the amount prescribed by MHEC and may be used to pay for education expenses as defined by MHEC, including:

 - Tuition and mandatory fees; and

 - Room and board.

-- Maintains a grade point average of at least a 3.0 GPA; and
+- Maintains a grade point average of at least a 3.0 GPA.

-- Continues to enroll as a full-time student.
+- Continues to enroll as a full-time or part-time student.

-Recipients of the Cybersecurity Public Service Scholarship award must sign an agreement agreeing to work full-time in the State for each year they received the scholarship in:
+Recipients of the Cybersecurity Public Service Scholarship award must sign an agreement to work in the state in the cybersecurity field for a:

-- A Public High School in the State, teaching in an Education Program that is directly relevant to Cybersecurity.
+3. Teach in the state in an education program that is directly relevant to cybersecurity in:

-- Completes an approved program that is directly relevant to cybersecurity at an eligible institution; and
+- Completes an approved program that is directly relevant to cybersecurity at an eligible institution.

 - Performs the work obligation as required.